Overview

 Furthermore, to be eligible to apply, literary arts nonprofits must:

-• Have been established for over three years, based on the Year of Incorporation or contracted partnership with a fiscal sponsor;
+• Have been established for three years or more, based on the year of incorporation or contracted partnership with a fiscal sponsor;

 • Have an executive director who has served in their role for at least twelve consecutive months; and

-The Literary Arts Fund’s grantmaking strategy does not currently prioritize applications from the following:
+The Literary Arts Fund’s grantmaking strategy does not include the following:

 • Nonprofit organizations and publishers whose primary mission is not focused on the literary arts and creative writers of poetry, fiction, creative nonfiction (distinguished from journalism or scholarship), or hybrid works.